spotify/futures-extra/README.md

 If that is something you need you should let your ConcurrencyLimiter jobs push the work on a thread pool.

-The internal queue is bounded and if its limit is reached it, the call to add will throw `ConcurrencyLimiter.CapacityReachedException`.
+The internal queue is bounded and if its limit is reached it, the call to add will return a failed future of `ConcurrencyLimiter.CapacityReachedException`.

 #### Completed futures